Using Dynamics 365 Sales to Track Your Competitors

 The opportunities tab (above) lists prospective deals where you’ve gone head-to-head with a specific competitor to assess your respective performance.
 An out-of-the-box chart shows the opportunity status by fiscal year, enabling a quick assessment.

 The example above shows mixed results.
 In this scenario, a coffee distribution company uses Dynamics 365 to track its performance compared to its main competitor.
-The records show they successfully won one opportunity worth £12k but lost three other deals to this rival which had a combined forecasted total double this value.
+The records show they successfully won one opportunity worth £12k but lost three deals to this rival.

 What could be learned from these closed opportunities that could increase win rates for active deals in which this competitor is involved?